Uranium hexachloride

 Uranium hexachloride is the inorganic compound with the formula UCl6.
 It features uranium in the +6 oxidation state.
 UCl6 hydrolyzes readily but is stable under inert atmosphere.
 It is soluble in carbon tetrachloride (CCl4).
 It is a multi-luminescent dark green or black solid with a vapor pressure between 1-3 mmHg at 373.15 K.

 Structure and bonding

 Uranium hexachloride has an octahedral geometry, with point group O_{h}.
 Its lattice (dimensions: 10.95 ± 0.02 Å x 6.03 ± 0.01 Å) is hexagonal in shape with three molecules per cell; the average theoretical U-Cl bond is 2.472 Å long (the experimental U-Cl length found by X-ray diffraction is 2.42 Å), and the distance between two adjacent chlorine atoms is 3.65 Å.

 Chemical properties

-UCl6 is stable up to temperatures between 120 °C and 150 °C. The decomposition of UCl6 results in a solid phase transition from one crystal form of UCl6 to another more stable form.
+UCl6 is stable up to temperatures between 120 °C and 150 °C. The decomposition of UCl6 results in a solid phase transition from one crystal form of UCl6 to another more stable form, before fully decomposing into UCl_{5}.
 It decomposes as follows: